arunsah10/Utility-Billing-System/README.md

 - **React.js**: A JavaScript library for building user interfaces, used to create the frontend of the application.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 engine, used to run the backend server and handle requests.

-## Features
-- **Admin Dashboard**: Allows administrators to manage users, employees, and bills.
-- **Employee Dashboard**: Employees can view, add, and update users bills and set different documents and notices for user reference.
-- **Bill Management**: Users can view their bills, check for notices and docs.
-- **Document Management**: Employee can upload and manage relevant documents.
-- **Notices and Announcements**: Admins and Employee can post notices for users.
-- **Responsive Design**: The application is fully responsive and works seamlessly on all devices.

 ## Setup and Installation

 ### 1. Clone the Repository